SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 Drive Truck 1000000
 [/input]
 [output]
-Truck needs refueling
+The truck needs refueling
-Truck needs refueling
+The truck needs refueling
-Truck needs refueling
+The truck needs refueling
-Truck travelled 40.2 km
+The truck travelled 40.2 km
-Truck travelled 48.23 km
+The truck travelled 48.23 km
-Truck travelled 1.01 km
+The truck travelled 1.01 km
-Truck needs refueling
+The truck needs refueling
 Car: 15.00
 Truck: 101.76
 [/output]